Junfei-Z/junfei-z.github.io/content/research/PRISM/index.md

 - Reducing energy costs in **cloud-edge infrastructure**
 - Bridging the tradeoff between **privacy and inference quality**

-📄 [AAAI 2026 Submission] — In Review
+📄 [Accepted at 2026 AAAI Conference on Artificial Intelligence] — To appear